elan-ev/vosk-cli/README.md

 `vosk-cli -i ~/Downloads/video.mp4 -o text -m vosk-model-en-us-0.22`

 This will create a `text.vtt` file (which contains the transcribed captions) in your current directory.

+### Model Search Paths

+Vosk-cli follows the following algorithm when attempting to find matching models:

+- Check if the `-m` flag is passed as an absolute path, if so use it verbatim.
+- Check if `./models/$model` is a directory, if so use it.
+- Check if `/usr/share/vosk/models/$model` is a directory, if so use it.

+**NOTE:** Vosk-cli requires an exact match between directory and model name.
+If you pass `-m eng` you must have an `eng` model in your model search path!